Uzebox/uzebox/schematics/ESP-12F-Programming-Jig/V2.1/assembly-guide.md

 ## Parts list verification
 > [!IMPORTANT]
-> Ensure you have all the required parts before starting,
+> Ensure you have all the required parts before starting.
+See [the BOM](esp12-prog-jig-V1.2.BOM.txt) for the Digikey parts list.

 <!--
 > [!TIP]